 Praising anything featuring Cruella De Vil feels a little weird — especially given that she's one of the most loathed characters in Disney canon — but trust me on this: the retelling of this monster is worth your while.
 At the very least, it's fun looking at all the pretty set pieces and costumes while Emma Stone and Emma Thompson try to out act one another.
 At its best, it retcons the 101 Dalmatians story in a way that will leave you craving more in this complicated new universe.

 The Princess Diaries 2: Royal Engagement

-Here's the deal: The Princess Diaries 2: The Royal Engagement came out back in 2004.
-Disney still struggles with gay couples in 2021, so you know there's no way that there was an LGBTQ+ on-screen relationship in any of the Princess Diaries movies.
+Here's the deal: The Princess Diaries 2: The Royal Engagement came out back in 2004, so you know there's no way that there was an LGBTQ+ on-screen relationship in any of the Princess Diaries movies.
 So, why is it on this list?
-A couple reasons: First, not to stereotype, but this bisexual writer has a very hearty appreciation for these films.
+A couple reasons: first, not to stereotype, but this bisexual writer has a very hearty appreciation for these films.
 Second, it's important to represent stories from different timeframes so we can see where we've been and where we hope to go.
 And, finally, we do get a (slim) scene where there's at least an acknowledgement of a gay couple in the film.